 Ohmni is also testing arms, which can also be controlled remotely, and even trained to do tasks, said the company, which plans to add them to the robot later this year.
 Videos show the arms have multiple ranges of motion, which while not able to perfectly mimic a human arm, can certainly move up, down and back and forth.
 A virtual reality control system, designed by Ohmni, lets someone move the robot's arms in tandem with their own.

-Ohmni Supercam is priced at $1,995.
-Using code CES 2019 will bring the price down by $100 if ordered through the company's site.
-The robot will start to ship mid-January and come stocked with speech recognition built in, and integrated with Google Assistant.
+Ohmni Supercam is priced at $2,699 and can be ordered through the company's site.
+The robot comea stocked with speech recognition built in, and integrated with Google Assistant.